Designing StoreFront Multi-Site Aggregation

 Subscriptions in StoreFront are how users are allowed to “favorite” applications and are stored in a local database on each StoreFront server, replicated automatically across a server group.
 By default, subscription records are stored in the format

 <SiteName>.<DisplayName>.
 This is because StoreFront will by default enumerate resources from all CVAD Sites and display them individually.
-If two resources happen to be published with the same name in different Sites, subscriptions to them should be tracked individually.
+If two resources happen to be published with the same name in different Sites, subscriptions to them are tracked individually.
 Therefore, we need some kind of Site tag to differentiate those subscriptions.

-This changes with Site aggregation where identical resources across Sites should not be displayed and tracked individually, but aggregated behind the same subscription shortcut.
+This changes with Site aggregation where identical resources across Sites are not displayed and tracked individually, but aggregated behind the same subscription shortcut.
 The Site tag is no longer meaningful because a single subscription record must cover the same resource from multiple Sites.
 Therefore, when Site aggregation is configured, the subscription records for aggregated resources are stored in the format

 To summarize the previous sections: